FarronF/limerick-council-meetings/meetings/2023/11/20-Monthly Meeting of the Metropolitan District of Limerick/Agenda - Meeting of Metropolitan District of Limerick - 20th November 2023.md

 funds applied for, and drawn down, by Limerick City and County Council from the Department of

-Tourism, Culture, Arts, Gaeltacht, Sport and Media for the six years of 2018 to 2023 inclusive.--- 6
+Tourism, Culture, Arts, Gaeltacht, Sport and Media for the six years of 2018 to 2023 inclusive.
+---
+6

 **26.Question submitted by Councillor O. O’Sullivan**